Introduction to Clustering Methods

 This algorithm has the following steps:

-- Selecting K objects randomly from the data set and forms the initial centres (centroids)
+- Selecting K objects randomly from the data set and forming the initial centers (centroids)

-- Next, assigning Euclidean distance between the objects and mean centre.
+- Next, assign Euclidean distance between the objects and the mean center.

 - Assigning a mean value for each individual cluster.

-- Centroid update steps for each ‘k’ Clusters.
+- Centroid update steps for each ‘k’ Cluster.

 3. Density Model

 In this model, clusters are defined by locating regions of higher density in a cluster.
-The main principle behind them is concentrating on two parameters: the max radius of the neighbourhood and the min number of points.
+The main principle behind them is concentrating on two parameters: the max radius of the neighborhood and the min number of points.
 The density-based model identifies clusters of different shapes and noise.
-It works by detecting patterns by estimating the spatial location and the distance to the neighbour’s method used here is DBSCAN (Density-based spatial clustering), which gives hands to large spatial databases.
-Using three data points for clustering, namely Core points, Border points, and outliers.
+It works by detecting patterns by estimating the spatial location and the distance to the neighbor’s method used here is DBSCAN (Density-based spatial clustering), which gives hands to large spatial databases.
+Using three data points for clustering: Core points, Border points, and outliers.
 The primary goal is to identify the clusters and their distribution parameters.
-The clustering process is stopped with the need for density parameters.
-To find the clusters, it is important to have a parameter Minimum features Per Cluster in calculating core distance.
-The three different tools provided by this model are DBSCAN, HDBSCAN, Multi-scale.
+The clustering process requires density parameters to be specified in order to stop.
+To find the clusters, it is essential to have a parameter Minimum features Per cluster in calculating core distance.
+This model provides three different tools: DBSCAN, HDBSCAN, and Multi-scale.

 4. Model-Based Clustering

 This model combines two or three clusters together from the data distribution.
-The basic idea behind this model is it is necessary to divide data into two groups based on the probability model (Multivariate normal distributions).
-Here each group is assigned as concepts or classes.
-A density function defines each component.
-To find the parameter in this model, Maximum Likelihood estimation is used for the fitting of the mixture distribution.
-Each cluster ‘K’ is modelized by Gaussian distribution with a two-parameter µk mean vector and £k covariance vector.
+The basic idea behind this model is to divide data into two groups based on the probability model (Multivariate normal distributions).
+In this model, we assign each group as concepts or classes and define each component using a density function.
+We use Maximum Likelihood estimation to find the parameters to fit the mixture distribution.
+We model each cluster ‘K’ using a Gaussian distribution with a mean vector µk and a covariance vector £k, each having two parameters.

 5. Grid-Based Model

-In this approach, the objects are considered to be space-driven by partitioning the space into a finite number of cells to form a grid.
-Then, with the help of the grid, the clustering technique is applied for faster processing which is typically dependent on cells, not on objects.
+The approach considers objects to be space-driven by partitioning the space into a finite number of cells to form a grid.
+Then, the approach applies the clustering technique with the help of the grid for faster processing, which typically depends on cells rather than objects.

 The steps involved are: